lisandrofernandez/birdwatching/README.md

 }
 ```

-* `Chance` is an entity which represents the probability of seen a bird in a
+* `Chance` is an entity which represents the probability of seeing a bird in a
   natural reserve depending on the month.

 ### Region